World Botanical Associates Web Page

 Figueiredo (1996) concluded from a cladistic analysis of morphological characters that Johnston's (1971) infrageneric classification of Colubrina could not be upheld.
 This included the presence of an aril, a key character that Johnston used to define four species endemic to Madagascar (Section Capuronia), except that the aril is not always evident in Sect.
 Capuronia (Figueiredo 1996).
 Other morphological characters employed in the cladistic analysis of five endemic Madagascan species—that included C. articulata—did not group into a clade.

 This raises the question as to what distinguishes the five Madagascan species of Colubrina from the rest of the world species, for example, Colubrina humbertii in Madagascar and Colubrina californica in the Sonoran Desert?
 Do each of the Madagascan species of Colubrina have independent relationships to species outside Madagascar?
 Whether the Colubrina clade belongs to one genus, or two genera, or possibly three genera, its widely disconnected distribution is remarkable.
 The question of whether the species of Colubrina on different continents and islands had dispersed over long distances via air or water as opposed to gradually spreading over-land followed by vicariance is addressed below from their ecogeographic relationships to genera in other families.
-The focus will be on the legume subfamily Caesalpinioideae, a rather heterogeneous subfamily that might be further divided into subfamilies.
-The relationships of the genera will also be referred to as an association in an ecological sense since the same genera occur together at disjunct locations represented by different species.
+The focus will be on the legume subfamily Detarioideae, formerly in Caesalpinioideae, a rather heterogeneous subfamily that has since be revised by the LPWG (in Taxon, Feb 2017).
+The relationships of the genera will also be referred to as an association in a narrow synecological sense since the same genera occur together at disjunct locations represented by different species.

 Plant associations therefore are generally defined here simply as species, genera or families that occur together or in the same assemblage of plant communities more often than not.
 They do not necessarily conform to quantitatively defined vegetation types, but statistically could be defined and classified from an ecogeographic perspective.
 An example is the association between Colubrina californica (multi-stemmed shrub 2–5 m, CNPS rarity rating 2.3, or tree with single bole to 10 m, 8 mi ne of El Arco Baja Calif Norte) and Ambrosia ilicifolia (low multi-stemmed shrub, not listed by CNPS), species that apparently are too rare or too uncommon to be mentioned in A Manual of California Vegetation (Sawyer, Keeler Wolf and Evens, 2nd ed., 2008).